phpearth/docs/faq/misc/variables.md

 ## The hardcoded function

-Hardcoded functions are methods who live in a namespace or the global namespace.
+Hardcoded functions are methods that live in a namespace or the global namespace.
-Functions usually are used to group instructions that may be repeated or to provide a isolated executable context for a specific scenario.
+Functions are usually used to group instructions that may be repeated or to provide an isolated executable context for a specific scenario.
 To elevate a variable into a function you have to serve the variable as a parameter of the function.